mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 Later if Microsoft basic mode shows nothing
 imagine you now have dual monitor setup on guest OS
 Go to display settings and play with settings
-"Show only on 2" of course cause Microsoft basic mode shows nothing
+"Show only on 2" of course cause Microsoft basic mode shows nothing In this case, you can use enhanced session or remote desktop RDP to make bootstrap
-but may improve performance for not waste on something not being used
-In this case you can use enhanced session or remote desktop RDP

 After install, restart Sunshine, tell it to capture your virtual display instead of Hyper-V basic mode:
 Go to Troubleshooting tab and check Logs